dipakp-logicrays/dipakp-docs/docs/kb/m2-mftf-test/index.rst

 #.
 You can check MFTF health by using this command: ``vendor/bin/mftf doctor``

-Steps for the running MFTF Test
+Steps For The Running MFTF Test
 -------------------------------

 #.
 Go to your Magento root path